 What exactly is positive parenting?
-Of course, it's a positive way to approach raising your child, but it's much more than that.
-Rather than being helicopter-y, too disciplined, or too lenient, positive parents are in charge but also negotiate with their children so that they learn leadership skills early on.
+It's a positive way to approach raising your child, but it's much more than that.
+Rather than being a helicopter parent, too disciplined, or too lenient, a parent using the positive parenting technique is in charge but also negotiates with the child so that he or she learns leadership skills early on.
 "Positive parenting is an approach that is honest and optimistic,” says Maureen Healy, a parenting expert and the author of Growing Happy Kids.
-"It cultivates a strong emotional connection with your child that sets him or her on a path with greater chances of happiness," she says.
-Scroll through to see the top five expert-backed positive-parenting tips.
+“It cultivates a strong emotional connection with your child that sets him or her on a path with greater chances of happiness,” she says.
+Scroll through to see the top five expert-backed positive parenting tips.

 Spend Quality Time Together

-It just so happens that parents tend to call out negative behavior (don't do this, don't say that) and forget to acknowledge all of the good behavior.
+It just so happens that parents tend to call out negative behaviour (don't do this, don't say that) and forget to acknowledge all of the good behaviour.
 Make sure to praise your child when they do something you like!
-And when it comes to negative behavior, a lot of times your child either performs "bad" actions or has a poor attitude because they want to get a rise out of you, Kersey says.
+And when it comes to negative behaviour, a lot of times your child either performs "bad" actions or has a poor attitude because they want to get a rise out of you, Kersey says.
 She insists the best way to handle this is to walk away or pretend you don't hear it.

 Communicate Frequently With Your Child

 Another positive parenting tip?
 Communicate, communicate, communicate.
 It's crucial to listen to your child, even if it's just to hear the little things or to answer the question "why?"
 Parenting and relationship expert Maribel S. Dionisio says you should always speak gently and respect your child's feelings.